Adaptive Group Robust Ensemble Knowledge Distillation: Introduction

-This paper studies how knowledge distillation from multiple teachers impacts underrepresented subgroups.
-We investigate whether the subgroup performance gains of deep ensemble models apply to ensemble knowledge distillation. {\update Focusing on logit distillation, we consider teacher models debiased by the last-layer retraining ~\citep{kirichenko2022last} and investigate whether the student model can learn debiased representations from the output of retrained last-layer of the teacher.
-In last-layer retraining, a small held-out validation set of the group-balanced data is used to retrain the last layer of the teacher model to mitigate the spurious correlation}.
-Our results reveal that underrepresented subgroups can be negatively impacted when distilling from multiple teachers, even when the teachers are debiased.
-There are other ensemble distillation approaches designed to boost the student's performance by modeling a better aggregation of the teachers' knowledge~\citep{du2020agree, zhang2022confidence}.
-In particular, the ensemble distillation method proposed by ~\cite{du2020agree} aims to find a better compromise when teachers have conflicting predictions, and the method by ~\cite{zhang2022confidence} ensures distillation is done only using teachers with confident predictions.
-Our results show that these ensemble distillation methods cannot effectively fix the performance disparity of the student.
+The rationale behind focusing on logit distillation for investigating bias in ensemble knowledge is also motivated by the study by \citet{izmailov2022feature}, where the authors demonstrated that several debiasing methods do not learn better feature representation but correctly weight core features in the last classification layer, which reduce the reliance on spurious features for predictions}.
+Our results reveal that underrepresented subgroups can be negatively impacted when training the student model using the aggregated outputs of multiple teachers.
+Other ensemble distillation approaches have been designed to boost the student's performance by modelling a better aggregation of the teachers' knowledge~\citep{du2020agree, zhang2022confidence}.
+In particular, the ensemble distillation method proposed by ~\citet{du2020agree} aims to find a better compromise when teachers have conflicting predictions, and the method by ~\citet{zhang2022confidence} ensures distillation is done only using teachers with confident predictions.
+Our results show that these ensemble distillation methods do not effectively fix the performance disparity across groups in the student model.

-We propose an Adaptive Group Robust Ensemble Knowledge Distillation (\AGREKD) method to encourage the student to improve the performance of unknown worst-case subgroups.
-Specifically, our method relies on a model that has captured the spurious correlation (i.e., a biased model) to guide the teachers' outputs aggregation process and ensure the student model does not capture biased knowledge from the teacher.
+We therefore propose an Adaptive Group Robust Ensemble Knowledge Distillation (\AGREKD) method to encourage the student to improve the performance of unknown worst-case subgroups.
+Specifically, our method relies on a model that has captured the spurious correlation (i.e., a biased model) to guide the teachers' outputs aggregation process and ensure the student model does not capture biased knowledge from teachers.
 Prior work has relied on a reference classifier to target and upweight samples from unknown worst-case, using the errors of the reference classifier~\citep{liu2021just, nam2020learning} or its per-sample gradient magnitude~\citep{ahn2022mitigating}.
 In contrast, our proposal uses the gradient direction of the biased model to select and weigh teachers' outputs adaptively during the training.